C8forT/ScrcpyWiFi/README.md

         1. Arch Linux - the repository version of scrcpy should work in Arch and any Arch based distributions.
         It worked for me in Arch.

+        2. Ubuntu -  UPDATE:  As of Sept.
+2022, the repository version of scrcpy worked in Linux Mint 21.
+        I would presume that the repository version of scrcpy will work in Ubuntu 22.04 and other distributions based on Ubuntu 22.04.
-        2. Ubuntu - the scrcpy Snap package should work in Ubuntu and any Ubuntu based distributions.
-In Linux Mint 20.3 and KDE Neon, which are based on Ubuntu, the scrcpy Snap package worked, but the repository versions did not.
+        If not, the scrcpy Snap package should work in Ubuntu and any Ubuntu based distributions.

         3. Debian - for Debian and Debian based distributions (that are not based on Ubuntu), install scrcpy from the source code -

             https://github.com/Genymobile/scrcpy/blob/master/BUILD.md#simple